Man detained in Lebanon on suspicion of entering from Israel

 Lebanon and Israel are in a state of war and each bans its citizens from visiting the other country.
 There are no border crossings at the tightly-controlled frontier.

-The official, who spoke Thursday on condition of anonymity in line with regulations, gave no further details saying the man is being questioned and once they have information the army will release a statement.
+The military official, who spoke Thursday on condition of anonymity in line with regulations, gave no further details saying the man is being questioned and once they have information the army will release a statement.

 State-run National News Agency said the man who was detained is a U.S. citizen adding that he was detained in the southern port-city of Tyre where he had been staying since Tuesday.
 It added that the man is being questioned under the supervision of judicial authorities.